 Bathrooms traditionally contained a storage cabinet to hold towels, toiletries, and cleaning supplies.
 Many bathrooms now include only a little more space than what is required to fit a toilet, sink, and bathtub.
-With a little creative planning, you can come up with a bathroom storage solution that will fit your needs and your space.
+With a little creative planning, you can develop a bathroom storage solution that will fit your needs and space.

 Planning Bathroom Storage to Fit Your Space

-The space available in your bathroom is the primary limiting factor when considering what type of bathroom storage cabinet will best fit your needs.
+The space available in your bathroom is the primary limiting factor when considering what type of bathroom storage cabinet best fits your needs.
 Measure your bathroom space.
-You will need a space at least 2-feet wide and 1-foot deep.
-If you have a free wall that meets the width requirements, but is not deep enough, then you may consider a built-in cabinet that utilizes space within the wall.
+You will need a space at least two feet wide and one foot deep.
+If you have a free wall that meets the width requirements but is not deep enough, then you may consider a built-in cabinet that utilizes space within the wall.

 Freestanding Bathroom Storage Cabinets Versus Built-In Cabinets

 A built-in cabinet utilizes space behind the drywall in your bathroom, but it requires some carpentry and drywall skills.
-You must also need ensure that the wall to be altered is not a load-bearing wall.
+You also need to ensure that the wall to be altered is not a load-bearing wall.
 Alterations to a load-bearing wall can be costly and complicated.
-A free standing bathroom storage unit is a better choice if space is available.
+A free-standing bathroom storage unit is a better choice if space is available.